ychaouche/roundcube-plugin-smart-autocomplete/README.md

     RC from scratch at any time
 - check automatic addressbook (autocomplete only works for addresses in address book?)
 - implement minimun search string length?
+- searchstring sanitization before using it in queries